 Getting Started with GPUaaS

-If you are ready to dive in, your next step is finding the right environment for your specific project.
-We have several guides to help you navigate the best cloud GPU options based on your goals.
+If want to start using cloud GPUs, first you have to find the right environment for your project.
+We have several guides to help you navigate the best providers based on your goals.

 Free Cloud GPU Credits

-This guide breaks down how to "stack" credits from programs like NVIDIA Inception and AWS Activate alongside Thunder Compute's match program to secure over $250k in free compute.
+This guide breaks down how to "stack" credits from programs like NVIDIA Inception and AWS Activate alongside Thunder Compute's match program to secure up to $250k in free compute.

 Free Cloud GPU Credits - 10 Programs Worth $250k+